Historically Informed Performance

 Such music is a delight to hear.
 Historically informed performance is also a delight to see.
 A core aspect of our mission is the staging of live performances.

-As our name implies, the Philharmonia Baroque Orchestra & Chorale is committed to the music of the baroque era in Europe (defined as the period covering 1600 to 1750).
+As our name implies, the Philharmonia Baroque Orchestra & Chorale is committed to the music of the baroque era (sometimes defined as the period covering 1600 to 1750).
 Our programming, however, covers a broader timeframe.
-We explore the baroque era (particularly its second half), the full classical period (defined as the period covering 1750 to 1820), and the early years of the romantic period (usually described as starting about 1820).
+We explore the baroque era, the full classical period (sometimes defined as the period covering 1750 to 1820), and delve into the romantic period (sometimes described as starting about 1820).

 Baroque Period